Banana paper: Environmental impact

 After bananas are harvested from plantations, the stems and trunks are usually discarded.
 However, these parts contain available sources of fibers.
 If the scrapped stems and trunks are utilized, this can lead to a decrease in synthetic fiber production.
 Synthetic fiber production requires extra energy, fertilizer, and chemicals.
 Banana paper does not require any chemicals to be used during manufacturing.
 Banana paper is also more durable and has a longer lifetime than conventional paper.
 Therefore, the manufacturing of banana paper does not add to environmental pollution.
 Banana paper reduces pollution by having lower disposal costs and less agricultural waste enter landfills and rivers.
 The production of banana paper uses less energy compared to traditional paper production as the traditional paper industry is one of the largest sources of energy consumption.
 Therefore, banana paper is less impactful on natural resources, such as forests.

 Future of industry

-The global market size of banana paper is projected to reach 117.97 million by 2023, according to Technavio, a global market research firm.
+The global banana paper market size was approximately $490 million in 2021, and is projected to reach $760 million by 2031, according to Business Research Insights, a global market research firm.
 The banana paper market is expanding because of a growing number of uses for banana paper such as paper pens, business cards, greeting cards, notebooks, and other stationery items.
 The market is specifically expanding in Europe, North America, South America, and APAC (Asia-Pacific).
 The expanding banana paper market is further supported by its low production cost.
 Factors contributing to the low production cost include relatively inexpensive banana fiber extraction machinery and ease of operation of these machines by unskilled workers.